contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.5.1 Temple Clothing

 During the endowment and sealing ordinances in the temple, Church members wear white clothing.

-Women wear the following white clothing: a long-sleeve or three-quarter-sleeve dress (or a skirt and long-sleeve or three-quarter-sleeve blouse), socks or hosiery, and shoes or slippers.
+Women wear the following white clothing: a long-sleeve or three-quarter-sleeve dress (or a skirt and a long-sleeve or three-quarter-sleeve blouse) and shoes or slippers.

 Men wear the following white clothing: a long-sleeve shirt, necktie or bow tie, pants, socks, and shoes or slippers.